mapbox/vector-tile-spec/3.0/README.md

 A layer MUST contain a `version` field with the major version number of the Vector Tile specification to which the layer adheres.
 For example, a layer adhering to version 3.0 of the specification contains a `version` field with the integer value `3`.
 The `version` field SHOULD be the first field within the layer.
 Decoders SHOULD parse the `version` first to ensure that they are capable of decoding each layer.
 When a Vector Tile consumer encounters a Vector Tile layer with an unknown version, it MAY make a best-effort attempt to interpret the layer, or it MAY skip the layer.
 In either case it SHOULD continue to process subsequent layers in the Vector Tile.

-A layer MUST contain a `name` field.
+A layer MUST contain a non-empty `name` field.
 A Vector Tile MUST NOT contain two or more layers whose `name` values are byte-for-byte identical.
 Prior to appending a layer to an existing Vector Tile, an encoder MUST check the existing `name` fields in order to prevent duplication.

 A layer MUST contain an `extent` that describes the width and height of the tile in integer coordinates.
 The geometries within the Vector Tile MAY extend past the bounds of the tile's area as defined by the `extent`.
 Geometries that extend past the tile's area as defined by `extent` are often used as a buffer for rendering features that overlap multiple adjacent tiles.

 For example, if a tile has an `extent` of 4096, coordinate units within the tile refer to 1/4096th of its square dimensions.
 A coordinate of 0 is on the top or left edge of the tile, and a coordinate of 4096 is on the bottom or right edge.
 Coordinates from 1 through 4095 inclusive are fully within the extent of the tile, and coordinates less than 0 or greater than 4096 are fully outside the extent of the tile.
 A point at `(1,10)` or `(4095,10)` is within the extent of the tile.
 A point at `(0,10)` or `(4096,10)` is on the edge of the extent.
 A point at `(-1,10)` or `(4097,10)` is outside the extent of the tile.

 A layer MAY contain information about its tile location in the `tile_x`, `tile_y`, and `tile_zoom` fields.
 If you have one of these fields you MUST have the other tile locations fields.
 These fields were introduced first in version 3.0 of the specification.
-If you create a new layer, it is recommended that you fill in these fields.
+If you create a new layer, it is recommended that you fill in these fields. `tile_zoom` MUST be between 0 and 31. `tile_x` and `tile_y` MUST be between 0 and `tile_zoom ^ 2 - 1`.

 Each feature in a layer (see below) may have one or more key-value pairs as its attribute data.
 Keys and some types of values refer back to dictionaries stored in the layer in the fields `keys`, `values`, `string_values`, `float_values`, `double_values`, and `int_values`.
 Which fields are used depends on the type of attribute encoding used.
 Please reference section 4.4 for all specific rules governing these fields.